Kazimir Malevich Biography | Oil Paintings

 On a 1926 visit to the Bauhaus, Kasimir Malevich met Kandinsky and published a book on his theory under the title The Non-Objective World.
 The style of severe geometric abstraction with which he is most associated was a leading force in the development of Constructivism, the repercussions of which continued to be felt throughout to this day.

 When Soviet politicians decided against modern abstract art, Kazimir Malevich and his art were doomed.
-His work was suppressed in Soviet Russia in the 1930s and remained little known during the following two decades.
 He died in poverty and oblivion.
-In 2008 entitled Suprematist Composition from 1916 by Kasimir Malevich sold at Sotheby's in New York for us$60.0 million.
+His work was stifled in Communist Russia in the 1930s and basically hidden from view in any manner, and remained little known until the new wave of modern art became prominent in the 60's.
+In 2008, the oil painting entitled Suprematist Composition from 1916 by Kasimir Malevich sold at auction in New York for US$60.0 million.

 Artists Influencing Kazimir Malevich: Pablo Picasso, Mikhail Larionov.

 He Traveled To France.